radx64/radx64.github.io/linux/_posts/2025-02-02-Minimal-linux-distro-pt2.md

 ### Let's get back to work

-Now that the kernel is ready, it's time to set up an initramfs-a minimal root filesystem that will be loaded into memory at boot.
+Now that the kernel is ready, it's time to set up an initramfs, a minimal root filesystem that will be loaded into memory at boot.
 This will include BusyBox as our user-space toolkit and a simple init script to launch a shell.

-1. Create directory for contents of our initramfs filesystem
+1. Create directory for contents of our initramfs filesystem.
 ```shell
 $ cd ..
 $ mkdir initramfs
 ```

-2. Next, install the previously built BusyBox binaries into the initramfs directory:
+2. Next, install the previously built BusyBox binaries into the initramfs directory.
 ```shell
 $ cd busybox-1.37.0
 $ make CONFIG_PREFIX=../initramfs install